Local Government Act 1988

-The United Kingdom Local Government Act 1988 is an Act of the United Kingdom Parliament.
+The Local Government Act 1988 (c.
+9) is an act of the Parliament of the United Kingdom.
 It was famous for its controversial section 28.
 This section prohibited local authorities from promoting, in a specified category of schools, "the teaching of the acceptability of homosexuality as a pretended family relationship".

-The Act did have other effects also, and was rather a mixed bag of changes.
+The act included a number of other provisions affecting local authorities.
 Part I introduced compulsory tendering of contracts for certain types of activities.
+Part II dealt with aspects of public sector contracting.
 Part III allowed housing authorities to provide financial assistance to people living in private property.
-Section 38 abolished dog licences.
+Section 38, part of the "miscellaneous and general" coverage of Part IV, abolished dog licences.

+Part 1

+Part 1 of the act provided for the following activities to be subject to compulsory competitive tendering (CCT):